Khovanov homology from Floer cohomology: Cup bimodules

 \begin{Lemma} Let $\wp, \wp'$ and $\wp''$ be crossingless matchings such that $\wp$ and $\wp'$ meet in codimension one.
 Suppose moreover that $c(\wp,\wp'') = c(\wp',\wp'') -1$.
 Then the Floer product

 is non-trivial. \end{Lemma}

-\begin{proof} A stronger result follow from Lemma \ref{lem:Conv3} in conjunction with Lemma \ref{lem:OneArcChanged}, by appealing to a plumbing model for the Floer product.
-More directly, placing $\wp, \wp'$ in the upper half-plane and $\wp''$ in the lower, the constant triangle at the odd critical points is regular, hence contributes non-trivially to the product.
-Since the Lagrangians are exact, the area of any contributing holomorphic triangle is determined by the actions of the isolated intersection points, which implies that the constant triangle is then the only contribution.
-Compare to \cite[Figure 13 \& Lemma 5.18]{AbSm}. \end{proof}
+\begin{proof} This follows from Lemma \ref{lem:Conv3} in conjunction with Lemma \ref{lem:OneArcChanged}, which together give an explicit plumbing model for the relevant Floer product.
+One can also give a direct proof.
+Lemma \ref{Lem:Meet_codimension_one} implies that $\wp$ and $\wp'$ share $n-2$ arcs, and the remaining two arcs belong to distinct components of $\wp' \cup \wp''$ but the same component of $\wp \cup \wp''$.
+Place $\wp''$ in the lower half-plane and $\wp, \wp'$ in the upper half-plane.
+The minimal degree generator for $CF^*(L_{\wp}, L_{\wp'})$ comprises the odd intersection points if the critical points are labelled $\{1,\ldots, 2n\}$.
+One sees that the constant triangle is a solution; that it is then regular follows from the fact that the triple of arcs at each intersection point in the $A_{2n-1}$-surface has the correct cyclic order, compare to \cite[Figure 14 \& Lemma 5.18]{AbSm}.
+Since the Lagrangians are exact, the area of any contributing holomorphic triangle is determined by the actions of the isolated intersection points, which implies that the constant triangle is then the only contribution to the product. \end{proof}